johnnycharlesw/phpizza/README.md

 # PHPizza CMS
-This is a CMS I have beenn working on for fun.
+This is a CMS I have been working on for fun.

 ## Features
 * Stores content and skin layouts in Markdown (just like how this README is stored in Markdown)